grafana/k6-operator/README.md

 (`--out prometheus`), and also exposing the ports required for Prometheus to scrape the metrics (in this case, that's port `5656`)

-You'll also need to create a pod monitor:
+If using the Prometheus Operator, you'll also need to create a pod monitor:

 ```yaml
 apiVersion: monitoring.coreos.com/v1